AEC European Platform for Artistic Research in Music EPARM Conference 2022

 5th January: Deadline for submissions

-18st January: Results communicated to the applicants (who are required to confirm by 22nd January)
+18st January: Results communicated to the applicants (who were required to confirm by 22nd January)

 1st week of February: Publication of the final programme of EPARM 2022 and Registration launch